Miscommunication May Constitute Medical Malpractice

 - Hospital staff failing to communicate important information about patients during shift changes

 Miscommunication itself is not actionable.
 But communication errors can lead to misdiagnosis, delayed diagnosis of cancer, unnecessary surgery and other serious harm.
 Regardless of where the communication broke down in your case, your health shouldn’t have to suffer for it.
 If it has, it’s time to call a lawyer.

 Explore Your Legal Options If You Suspect Malpractice

 You will know more about where you stand after speaking with an experienced medical malpractice attorney.
-To schedule a free initial consultation with a lawyer at our Doylestown office, call 267-454-6594 local or 866-214-3323 toll free, or write to us online.
+To schedule a free initial consultation with a lawyer at our Doylestown office, call 267-454-6594 local or 866-214-3323 toll-free, or write to us online.